Keyboard shortcuts

 When you return, the question is always the same:

-“Wait, what was I working on?
-Where did I leave off?”
+“Wait, what work was in progress?
+Where did things leave off?”

 You scroll through git history.
 You grep for “TODO”.
 You search your notes.
 By the time you remember, you’ve already lost 20 minutes.